Medicinal Mindfulness Safe Community Policy 2020

 While group experiences may not be the best context for transformational experiences for some people, we also offer individualized services for people who have significant clinical concerns, particularly when addressing and healing trauma and PTSD.
 We have a therapeutic referral resource program and can work with your psychotherapist, doctor, counselor or psychiatrist to determine the best treatment options.

 Medicinal Mindfulness has created a Psychedelic-Cannabis Safety Self-Assessment for anyone interested in our services to review.
 This can viewed on our website at https://medicinalmindfulness.org/safety.
 An assessment interview and training is required before becoming a sitter level member of our program and before attending certain medicine related events.
-Please review the assessment beforehand to determine anything that should be discussed with a Medicinal Mindfulness facilitator.
+Please review the assessment beforehand to determine anything that should be discussed with a Medicinal Mindfulness practitioner.

 In rare occasions, prior mental health concerns and the unsafe or skillful use of psychedelics or other drugs, activates unhealthy and destructive behavior, sometimes in extreme expressions.
-Medicinal Mindfulness members are encouraged to speak up and ask questions about any concerns they have or that are brought to their attention regarding our community or any of its members, including facilitators, owners and senior students.
+Medicinal Mindfulness members are encouraged to speak up and ask questions about any concerns they have or that are brought to their attention regarding our community or any of its members, including practitioners, owners and senior students.
 Since unrecognized mental health episodes can harm psychedelic communities, we believe that the more open the dialogue and discourse the better.
 We are an open and legally compliant psychedelic organization.
 We value all feedback received from the larger community.

 Medicinal Mindfulness Substance Use Policy 2020